Bariatric Surgery Treatments at MedStar Franklin Square in Baltimore

 - Preoperative weight management program: You begin with a monitored weight loss program.
 This lasts three to six months, depending on your previous documented weight management and your insurance requirements.
 You must have evidence of weight loss during this period to undergo the surgery.

 - Surgery: Following successful completion of the weight management program, you undergo the bariatric surgery operation.
+Learn more about the types of bariatric surgery.

 - Follow-up: This is the most important step.
 We are committed to follow-up care with you for at least five years, but ideally the rest of your life.
 It is important to monitor your weight loss, your diet, and overall health.